How to Create Captivating Visuals, Grow Your Following,

 Instagram also allows you to tag another account in your Story, which is a great way to connect with other businesses and your followers.
 To tag someone, type the “@” followed by the username you’d like to mention.
 This makes the tag clickable so that viewers can visit the tagging profile.
 You’ll receive a notification if you’ve been mentioned in someone’s story.

-When you’re ready to publish, press the Your Story + icon or save it to your camera roll to publish later.
+When you’re ready to publish, press the Your Story icon or save it to your camera roll to publish later.
+You can also tap Send To to add to your Story as well as send directly to other users.
 Stories appear at the top of the Instagram feed and through your profile picture.
 To see who viewed your content, swipe up when viewing your Story.

 As we talked about above, Instagram has a live video option that allows you to share content real time.
 To start a live video stream, open the Instagram camera, swipe to the Live setting, and click the button to Start Live Video.

 Once you start the live video, any followers currently on the app will receive a notification that you’re live.
 Live viewers can also comment on the the live video using the built-in chat feature.
 Live video should be used sparingly to showcase exciting, real-time content or engaging moments like Q&As or reveals.